 For decades, dairy ads have captured the American audience by pulling at their emotions.
 These commercials aim to evoke a sentiment of family, love, and nourishment, combined with a sense of strength and grit presented by the athlete-driven campaigns.
 During the 2018 Winter Olympic trials, one particular commercial roused very strong emotions within Dotsie Bausch, an Olympian herself.
 However, what she felt was far from sentiment—it was shock and anger.

-Appalled, Bausch watched from her living room couch as the ad declared “9 out of 10 Olympians drink milk,” as if cows’ milk played a decisive factor in these athletes’ success.
-Having experienced the Olympic Games and walking away with a silver medal in 2012, she was already frustrated by the dairy industry’s infiltration of the Games, but this was the last straw.
+Appalled, Bausch watched from her living room couch as the ad declared “9 out of 10 Olympians grew up drinking milk,” as if cow’s milk played a decisive factor in these athletes’ success.
+She earned a silver medal in the 2012 Games and was already frustrated by dairy’s infiltration of Team USA.
+This was the last straw.
 She felt she could no longer stand by as the industry pushed its products on athletes at national training centers or used these athletes’ platforms to sell dairy to the American public by way of lucrative athlete sponsorships.

 Bausch sprung into action.
-She gathered together a crew, helmed by Academy Award-winning documentarian Louis Psihoyos—who would direct—plus five other dairy-free Olympians.
-This passionate group would film their own commercial in response to the misguided pro-dairy one.
+She gathered together a crew—helmed by Academy Award-winning documentarian Louis Psihoyos—plus five other dairy-free Olympians.
+This passionate group would film their own commercial in response to the misguided pro-dairy ad.

-This revolutionary commercial, which featured these six incredible athletes proudly saying they had “made the Switch4Good” to improve their athletic performance, aired during both the 2018 Winter Olympic Closing Ceremonies and the pre-and-post-show Oscars.
+This revolutionary commercial—which featured these six incredible athletes proudly declaring they had “made the Switch4Good” to improve their athletic performance—aired during both the 2018 Winter Olympic Closing Ceremonies and the pre-and-post-show Oscars.
 Fueled by the positive responses of other dairy-free athletes around the world, this tiny team of elite athletes blossomed into a full-blown nonprofit organization.
-Now over 200 athletes and medical experts strong, Switch4Good represents not only the elite, but the everyday athlete who just wants to live their best life.
+Now over 400 athletes and medical experts strong, Switch4Good represents not only the elite, but the everyday athlete who just wants to live their best life.

 Why We Care So Much

-Cows’ milk and other dairy foods have been linked to obesity, hormone-dependent cancers, diabetes, osteoporosis, and heart disease.
-Beyond these life-threatening illnesses, 65% of the global population is lactose intolerant, meaning their bodies cannot properly digest the lactose present in dairy.
+Cow’s milk and other dairy foods have been linked to obesity, hormone-dependent cancers, diabetes, osteoporosis, and heart disease.
+Beyond these life-threatening illnesses, 65 percent of the global population is lactose intolerant, meaning their bodies cannot properly digest the lactose present in dairy.
 This results in bloating and other digestive issues, ranging in intensity from severe to mild discomfort.
-Further, cows’ milk has been shown to inhibit recovery in athletes, therefore decreasing their capabilities and overall performance.
-And yet, dairy is constantly touted as a health food for growing children, healthy adults, and aspiring athletes, effectively limiting their full potential while promising the exact opposite.
-Cows’ milk is not a health food unless you’re a baby cow.
+Further, cow’s milk has been shown to inhibit recovery in athletes, therefore decreasing their capabilities and overall performance.
+And yet, dairy is constantly touted as a health food for growing children, healthy adults, and aspiring athletes—effectively limiting their full potential while promising the exact opposite.
+Cow’s milk is not a health food unless you’re a baby cow.

 Everyone has the ability to live better and do more, but dairy is not the answer.
 We want to live in a thriving, healthy, and prosperous community (or team), and while achievement takes effort on the individual’s part, the easiest barrier to overcome is by going dairy-free.